quicwg/base-drafts/draft-ietf-quic-http.md

 using Standards Action or IESG Approval as defined in Section 4.9 and 4.10 of
 {{!RFC8126}}.

 Registrations for error codes are required to include a description of the error code.
 An expert reviewer is advised to examine new registrations for possible duplication with existing error codes.
 Use of existing registrations is to be encouraged, but not mandated.
+Use of values that are registered in the "HTTP/2 Error Code" registry is discouraged.

 In addition to common fields as described in {{iana-policy}}, this registry includes two additional fields.
 Permanent registrations in this registry MUST